barbaraarlee1726-dot/WRO-2026-Superiores-Junior/README.md

 # Chassis
 ----
+### Steering System
+The EV3’s middle motor converts rotational motion into steering movement through a gear train mechanism.
+The wheels are linked by a connecting rod, allowing them to move freely.
+With the assistance of the front differential, this setup transmits motion through the drivetrain to the rear motors, enabling smooth and controlled movement.

 ## Power and Sense Management
 ---
 The Power and Sensor Management system of the vehicle is engineered to optimize energy distribution and ensure reliable operation of all electronic components.
 It carefully regulates the power supply to motors and sensors, maintaining stability and efficiency under varying load conditions.
 This system enables precise control over sensor readings and motor performance, supporting accurate navigation, obstacle detection, and overall vehicle functionality.